BasileDS/Pretty-Table/README.md

 Add more data and try changing `config` object values to see how it works and how to use the Pretty Table react library.

-## Pretty Table Architecture
+## Pretty Table Library Architecture

+The Pretty Table library architecture is very basic with an `assets` and an `utils` folder respectively containing visual assets and logic js files.
+The core of the component is the `PrettyTable.jsx` file and the styles are defined under the `pretty-table.css` file.

 ```
-    Pretty Table Library<br>
+    Pretty Table Library
-    ├── Pretty Table<br>
-    │ ├── assets<br>
+    ├── assets
-    │ │ └── asset.svg<br>
+    │ └── asset.svg
-    │ ├── utils<br>
+    ├── utils
-    │ │ └── logic.js<br>
+    │ └── logic.js
-    │ ├── PrettyTable.jsx<br>
+    ├── PrettyTable.jsx
-    │ ├── pretty-table.css<br>
+    ├── pretty-table.css
 ```
-Its structure follows the React basics recommendations, using specific folders for pages, components, and assets.
-The `App.jsx` file allows us to configure the *React Router* while the `Main.jsx` file displays the app on the page's `<body>`.

-At this stage of the app development, which is still early, the structure is not fixed and may change based on upcoming development steps.

-### Pretty Table App Structure
+## Why Pretty Table for you tables

+This library has been created based on an older table jQuery library to enhance the design but more than this, make it more suitable to further developpments by working with a widely used JS library: ReactJS.

+### Credits
+Library created by Basile DS for HR Net OC project.